-On your way back to Santa Fe, you can also swing by Georgia O’Keefe’s former house and studio, which is also located in Abiquiu.
+On your way back to Santa Fe, you can also swing by Georgia O’Keeffe’s former house and studio, which is also located in Abiquiu.
 (More on that, below.)

 Advanced reservations for all tours are required.
 Plan your visit to Ghost Ranch here.

-Georgia O’Keefe’s Abiquiu Home + Studio tour offers additional insight into the stunning Northern New Mexico landscape that so captivated the artist.
-Visits to the site are organized by the Georgia O’Keefe Museum.
+Georgia O’Keeffe’s Abiquiu Home + Studio tour offers additional insight into the stunning Northern New Mexico landscape that so captivated the artist.
+Visits to the site are organized by the Georgia O’Keeffe Museum.
 They offer special behind-the-scenes tours and photography tours, as well.

-Here, you can explore O’Keefe’s own garden and the studio where she painted some of her most iconic works.
+Here, you can explore O’Keeffe’s own garden and the studio where she painted some of her most iconic works.

 Get to know what she grew and harvested in her own kitchen.
 See where she painted.
 Take in the vast desert landscape beyond the gates.